openplotter/docs/getting_started/downloading.rst

 .. admonition:: What to choose?

-    Some OpenPlotter features are exclusive for Raspberry Pi but if you do not need them you can install OpenPlotter in any computer running a Linux Debian derivative like Ubuntu, Mint or even Raspbian.
+    Some OpenPlotter features are exclusive for Raspberry Pi but if you do not need them you can install OpenPlotter in any computer running a Linux Debian derivative like *Ubuntu*, *Linux Mint* or even *Raspberry PI OS*.
 That is the first question you should ask yourself.

     We try to provide solutions for everyone, from newbies to experts.
 The second question would be, *what do I know about Linux?* or even, *I am a Linux expert but I feel lazy, should I choose a ready-to-use option?* The text below will help you answer these questions.